AIware Leadership Bootcamp 2024

 Ahmed E. Hassan and Gustavo Oliva

-• Challenges in the path of realizing an AIware pair programmer
+• Challenges and open questions in the path of realizing our vision:

 • Challenge 1: Speeding up human-AI alignment